skip to main content

 2 Gig $100/mo.*

-On average, your Xfinity bill could increase by up to $40—and that’s no pocket change.
-Xfinity offers a broad range of plans, so you could look into downgrading your speeds if your internet needs allow for this.
+Xfinity offers a broad range of plans, so you could look into downgrading your speeds to get a cheaper rate once your promo ends—if your internet needs allow for this.

-If your 12-month promo is over, you might be able to sign up for a new deal
+If your old Xfinity 12-month promo is over, you might be able to sign up for a new deal

 When your promo pricing ends, not all hope is lost, and you may be able to negotiate with your provider.
 If you can, move one step ahead and start negotiating or looking for a new deal before you’re hit with a price hike.
 Don’t hesitate to try to negotiate with your internet provider, even if it’s during the cancellation process—you might be surprised with what you’re offered in order to keep you as a customer.